 All representational structures have a set of things they do well to support a task, and contrariwise, a set of things that are difficult or nearly impossible to do.
-[Zhang, 1997] For the kinds of sensemaking tasks we consider here, the relative cost structures of reading, browsing, finding instances of data, creating representational structures (even something as simple as an organizing pile) are all potentially significant costs in the overall performance of the analyst.
-[Russell, et al., 1993]
+[19] For the kinds of sensemaking tasks we consider here, the relative cost structures of reading, browsing, finding instances of data, creating representational structures (even something as simple as an organizing pile) are all potentially significant costs in the overall performance of the analyst.
+[13]